 • Shopping and stocking during the week

 • End of day clean up

-In the event the entire weekend is cancelled due to weather, DYSA will add rain dates to the end of the season so long as weather permits to do so..
+In the event the entire weekend is canceled due to weather, DYSA will attempt to add rain dates to the end of the season so long as weather permits to do so.
 Coaches will be notified by their Division Director of cancellation and reschedule day.
 We will post any schedule updates on the website.
 No refunds will be awarded for lost sessions due to weather.